 ADA Compliance and the SANPRM

-While this development does not directly impact businesses covered by title III, it does suggest a few relevant considerations.
-The questions posed in the SNPRM indicate that DOJ is considering many of the ADA compliance issues faced by title III businesses.
+While this development does not directly impact businesses covered by Title III, it does suggest a few relevant considerations.
+The questions posed in the Supplemental Advanced Notice of Proposed Rulemaking (SANPRM) of 2016 indicates that the DOJ is considering many of the ADA compliance issues faced by Title III businesses.

-Given that the government has just started the discussion for the title II regulations, it may be even longer before we see final regulations for title III entities.
-The DOJ has long indicated its intent to first work on the title II regulations, and then draw upon them in developing the subsequent title III regulations.
-While the final title II regulations were expected in 2016, the title III regulations are not expected until 2018.
+Given that the government has recently started discussions for the Title II regulations, it may be even longer before we see final regulations for Title III entities.
+The DOJ has long indicated its intent to first work on the Title II regulations, and then draw upon them in developing the subsequent Title III regulations.
+As of early 2019, the final regulations have not been updated and accepted.

 As a result of the delays, businesses have to continue to draw teachings from a variety of indirect/analogous resources when assessing how to best address accessible technology issues with regards to ADA compliance.